kbullaughey/dni-synthetic-gradients/README.md

 I follow the suggestion in the paper that a simple linear transform was all that is needed to estimate the gradients.
 In practice this entails joining the activations and the lables, using `nn.JoinTable(1,1)`, and then having a simple linear map, using `nn.Linear(256+10,256)`.
 This astonishingly simple gradient estimate seems to do the trick.

 This result is closest to the result in the 3-layer FCN cDNI model reported in the first row, fourth column of Table 1 in the paper.

 If we run with a batch size of 250 and a learning rate of 0.001:

     ./dni-mnist.lua -b 250 -f -r 0.001 -c

 We get an error rate of 2.0% by epoch 96 (2.8% error by epoch 23).
-This corresponds to 230k iterations and 55k iterations respectively.
+I believe this corresponds to 230k iterations and 55k iterations respectively.
 This seems to be converging substantially slower than the equivalent cDNI model in the paper (red line in figure next to Table 1).

+## Remarks

+0. The synthetic gradients seem to act as a strong regularizer, which seems a good thing.
+0. For simple feed-forward models like those in these experiments, there is really no point of using synthetic gradients, nor it this their intended purpose.
+These demos are just to illustrate how they are implemented.
+0. Synthetic gradients seem to open up a huge world of elaborate architectures composed of asynchronous, decoupled subsystems.
+That they can be decoupled seems to make such subsystems much more easily composable.
+It will be interesting to see where this path leads.

 ## Notes